 - A. The prosecution team must bring to each trial, the physical evidence listed under the heading "Physical Evidence" in the case materials.
 All reproductions can be as small as the original size of the exhibits found in the case material, but no larger than 22 x 28 inches.
 Teams will not be penalized if they choose not to reproduce and enlarge the exhibit as found in the case material.
 If the prosecution team fails to bring physical evidence to court, it may be reflected in the team presentation/participation score. - B. No other physical evidence will be allowed.
-All physical evidence and witnesses found in this case, but not made physically available for trial, are unavailable and their availability may not be questioned. - C. Procedures for introducing items into evidence are provided in the case material. - D. Whether a team introduces, uses, and moves the physical evidence into evidence is entirely optional, but all physical evidence must be available at trial for either side to use. - E. Evidence should not be altered in any way.
+All physical evidence and witnesses found in this case, but not made physically available for trial, are unavailable and their availability may not be questioned. - C. Procedures for introducing items into evidence -Attorneys may introduce physical exhibits, if any are listed under the heading "Evidence," provided that the objects correspond to the description given in the case materials.
+Below are the steps to follow when introducing physical evidence (maps, diagrams, etc.).
+All items are presented prior to trial. - 1- Present the item to an attorney for the opposing team prior to trial.
+If that attorney objects the use of the item, the judge will rule whether the evidence is appropriate or not. - 2- Before beginning the trial, mark all exhibits for identification.
+Address the judge as follows: "Your honor, I ask that this item be marked for identification as Exhibit #." - 3- When a witness is on the stand testifying about the exhibit, show the item to the witness and ask the witness if he/she recognizes the item.
+If the witness does, ask him or her to explain it or answer questions about it.
+This shows how the exhibit is relevant to the trial. - D. Moving the Item into Evidence Exhibits must be introduced into evidence if attorneys wish the court to consider the items themselves as evidence, not just the testimony about the exhibits.
+Attorneys must ask to move the item into evidence during the witness examination or before they finish presenting their case. - 1- "Your honor, I ask that this item (describe) be moved into evidence as People's (or Defendant's) Exhibit # and request that the court so admit it." - 2- At this point, opposing counsel may make any proper objections. - 3- The judge will then rule on whether the item may be admitted into evidence. - E. Whether a team introduces, uses, and moves the physical evidence into evidence is entirely optional, but all physical evidence must be available at trial for either side to use. - F. Evidence should not be altered in any way.
 It is not permitted to mark on the exhibits.
-Any alterations to the exhibits may be grounds for disqualification from the competition. - F. The use of electronic or light projected aids is prohibited. - G. The official diagrams establish only relative positions.
+Any alterations to the exhibits may be grounds for disqualification from the competition. - G. Illustrative aids of any kind are prohibited, including but not limited to the use of electronic or light projected aids. - H. The official diagrams establish only relative positions.
 Because the scale (if any) is approximate, the diagrams cannot be used to definitively establish distances.
 The issue of distances should be based on the witnesses' testimony and is a matter of fact for presiders.